nelsonjchen/gauchospace-lasso/README.md

 This Google Chrome extension is for Gauchospace, a Moodle installation in use by UCSB students.

-It provides three pieces of functionality that I find useful.
+It provides four pieces of functionality that I find useful.

 * No more "Your session has timed out.
 Please login again.".
 If the form has been autofilled and if that message appears then the extension will